riddy18/Financial-Data-Analysis/README.md

 # Financial-Data-Analysis
-Use data from yahoo finance python api for analyzing stock price data.
+Use data from yfinance api to analyze stock price data.